mode51software/vaultplugin-hsmpki/README.md

 make
 ```

-Visit [INSTALL.md](INSTALL.md) for the plugin installation and registration details.
+Visit [INSTALL.md](INSTALL.md) for the persistent plugin installation instructions and registration details.

 ### Login

 Now open a new terminal window and login to Vault.
 This is an example for a dev instance:

 `export VAULT_ADDR='http://127.0.0.1:8200'`